 Provenance is the whole car — chassis one of twelve

 A Bacalar transaction begins and ends with the Bentley Mulliner chassis number and the individual owner-commissioned Mulliner specification document, both of which must be presented and cross-referenced to Bentley Mulliner's own records before any acceptance of offer.
-Twelve cars exist as customer allocation, one 'Car Zero' is retained by Bentley Motors, and (per contemporaneous UK enthusiast-press reporting) at least one customer car has been reported destroyed in transport — Verify current delivered / surviving count directly with Bentley Mulliner and the Bentley Drivers Club modern-Mulliner register before any transaction.
+Twelve cars exist as customer allocation, one 'Car Zero' is retained by Bentley Motors, and (per contemporaneous UK enthusiast-press reporting) at least one customer car has been reported destroyed in transport — confirm the current delivered and surviving count directly with Bentley Mulliner and the Bentley Drivers Club modern-Mulliner register before any transaction.
 The individual owner-commissioned specification (paint, hide, veneer, personalisation) is the primary determinant of value alongside condition and mileage — no two Bacalars can be treated as comparable in the way that two Continental GTs can be.

 Delivered condition, mileage and use case